MichalLytek/type-graphql/docs/authorization.md

 In express.js (and other Node.js framework) we use middlewares for this, like `passport.js` or the custom ones.
 However in GraphQL's resolvers architecture we don't have middlewares so we have to imperatively call the auth checking function and manually passing context data in each resolver, which might be quite tedious work.

-That's why authorization is a first-class feature in `TypeGraphQL`!
+And that's why authorization is a first-class feature in `TypeGraphQL`!

 ## How to use?
 At first, you need to use `@Authorized` decorator as a guard on a field or a query/mutation.